Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Results

 \section{Results}

-Our main finding is the discovery of a novel technique for local modulation of the electronic properties of a-InO$_x$ films across the superconductor-insulator transition through prolonged exposure to an e-beam.
-This is highlighted in Fig.~\ref{Figure2}, in which the $R_\square$ versus $T$ curves demonstrate an evolution with increased dose, from insulating ($dR/dT<0$ at low $T$) to metallic ($dR/dT>0$) and even superconducting behavior ($R_\square=0$) at sufficiently low temperatures.
-A saturation value of $T_c\simeq2.85$~K was achieved, closely matching observations in superconducting a-InO$_x$ films obtained by e-beam evaporation of pure In$_2$O$_3$ under low oxygen pressure \cite{ShaharPRB1992}, defining $T_c$ from the linear extrapolation to $R = 0$ of the $R(T)$ curve at the point of maximum slope of the superconducting transition.
+Our main contribution is the proposal of a novel technique for local modulation of the electronic properties of a-InO$_x$ films across the superconductor-insulator transition through prolonged exposure to an e-beam.
+As shown in Fig.~\ref{Figure2}, the $R_\square$ versus $T$ curves demonstrate an evolution with increased dose (expressed as a multiple of the standard dose for PMMA resist, 250~$\upmu$C~cm$^{-2}$), from insulating ($dR/dT<0$ at low $T$) to metallic ($dR/dT>0$) and even superconducting behavior ($R_\square=0$) at sufficiently low temperatures.
+Defining $T_c$ from the linear extrapolation to $R = 0$ of the $R(T)$ curve at the point of maximum slope of the superconducting transition, a saturation value of $T_c\simeq2.85$~K was achieved with error on the reported $T_c$ below 0.05~K. For samples with gaps, the $T_c$ values were estimated by setting the zero of resistivity at the minimum resistivity measured.
 The evolution towards the superconducting state and the increase of $T_c$ are accompanied by a decrease of the normal state resistivity with the applied dose.
+Table~\ref{table:treatments} compiles all the treatments performed on different samples.